-The Johns Hopkins University Bloomberg School of Public Health (JHSPH) proposes a new Master of Applied Science (MAS) in Global Health Planning and Management.
+The Johns Hopkins University Bloomberg School of Public Health (JHSPH) proposes a new Master of Applied Science (MAS) in Community-based Primary Health Care Programs in Global Health.
 Offered by the Online Programs for Applied Learning (OPAL), in collaboration with the Department of International Health, the newly proposed program will be delivered entirely online and is intended for part-time students.
 Global health is the study of the health of populations in a global context, considering its political, social, and economic impact.

 The MAS program is primarily intended for early to mid-career professionals practicing or planning to practice in developing countries and interested in expanding their global health skills and knowledge.
 The MAS program can be completed entirely with online courses, allowing greater educational access to a wider range of students.
-The MAS in Global Health Planning and Management will provide an opportunity for education and training for mid-career health professionals in the public, private and NGO sectors working in low and middle income countries.
+The MAS in Community-based Primary Health Care Programs in Global Health will provide an opportunity for education and training for mid-career health professionals in the public, private and NGO sectors working in low and middle income countries.
 Delivering the degree in a fully online format will allow greater accessibility for participants from the U.S. and around the world.

-The proposed program to commence in fall 2018, will require successful completion of a minimum of 51 credits.
+The proposed program to commence in fall 2018, will require successful completion of a minimum of 50 credits.
 Students may complete the degree over a minimum of eight 8-week terms or two years, to a maximum of four years.